 You and your partner can determine conversation topics before you meet each time, or you can come with some questions you may have encountered during your week.
 No question is silly in these exchanges, and you and your partner will explore a variety of settings on or near campus.

 Some American students may also want to learn your language.
 When you apply, you will be asked whether you would be willing to spend an additional hour each week speaking with them in your native language.
 This is not necessary to be matched with a partner.
 It’s just a nice way to help out another UC student.

 Each appointment, both you and your partner will check in at the Learning Assistance Center (French Hall, Room 2441).
 Once you’ve both checked in at the LAC Front Desk, you and your partner can go to any safe, public place you both choose.
 You can attend a local or campus event, grab some dinner, or just hang around on McMicken Commons.

 If you were not matched this semester, you are still invited to all open BEARchats events, including field trips and dinners.

 Today.
-The application for Fall 2013 is open.
-Applications are due by June 1st at 11:59pm.
+The application for incoming Freshmen for Spring 2014 is open.
+Applications are due by December 15th at 11:59pm.
 You can download your application here.